replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 Configuring an NFS server as a snapshots storage destination has the following requirements:

-* If KOTS was installed without object storage, the NFS PersistentVolume must be exported on the server with ReadWriteMany (RWX) access mode.
-For more information, see [Snapshots Storage Limitations](installing-stateful-component-requirements.md) in _Installing Without Object Storage_.
 * The NFS server must be configured to allow access from all of the nodes in the cluster.
 * The NFS directory must be writable by the user:group 1001:1001.
 * Ensure that you configure the user:group 1001:1001 permissions for the directory on the NFS server.